hadysata/serverpod_swagger/documentation.md

 ### Automatic HTTP Method Detection

-The generator automatically detects appropriate HTTP methods based on parameter types:
+The generator intelligently determines the appropriate HTTP methods for your endpoints based on their parameter types:

+- **POST Detection**: Endpoints are automatically set as POST methods when they have:
+  - Parameters that are Maps
-- Endpoints with parameters that are Maps, or have types containing 'Map', 'Post', or 'Request' in their names are automatically set as POST methods with a JSON request body
+  - Parameters with types containing 'Map', 'Post', or 'Request' in their names
+  - Any non-primitive parameter types

+- **Parameter Handling**:
+  - Complex type parameters are included in the JSON request body
+  - Primitive type parameters (string, int, bool, etc.) are included as query parameters for GET requests
   - Map-type parameters are included ONLY in the request body, not as query parameters

-- Non-Map parameters remain as query parameters
-- This automatic detection can be overridden by explicitly specifying a method using the `--http-method` parameter
+- **Override Capability**: This automatic detection can be overridden by explicitly specifying a method using the `--http-method` parameter

+- **Detection Logic**: The code analyzes each endpoint method's parameters and determines if any parameter requires a POST request based on its type complexity

 For example, if you have an endpoint method like this: